stoneface86/gbapu/README.md

  * Performance can be improved by lowering the quality setting of the buffer.
    Lower quality settings result in a linear interpolated step instead of a bandlimited one.
 Default quality setting is the highest.
- * The Buffer has a volume setting, default is 100% or 0.0 dB
+ * The Apu has a volume setting, default is 100% or 0.0 dB.
+Each channel gets 25% of this volume setting.
+Note that clipping may occur at 100% due to overshoots and/or from high pass filtering.
- * The Buffer size and samplerate can be changed at any time, just call `Buffer::resize()` after making the change.
+ * The Buffer size and samplerate can be changed at any time, just call `Apu::resizeBuffer()` after making the change(s).
 Also call `Apu::endFrame` beforehand.

 ## References